 - Transport the base to your pen- and place it on top of four stones- arranged such that they match its four corners

 - Add more pieces of lumber at the top where for the roofing.
 Place the roofing afterward

 - Now take the round plastic piece and fix it to the center of the board base using the screws- the purpose of this ring is to keep the corn in the feeder

 - The last step involves pouring the corns in the feeder and that’s it!
 The deer will finally come

 These are our top TEN deer feeder plans.
 All these projects that are incredibly easy to set up; do not require the use of expensive material, and above all, they consume less time.
-Having the best wood router might save your day.
+Having the a wood router might save your day.
 The plans can be divided across three broad categories namely bucket/barrel, PVC, and trough feeders.
 Each of the above plans works excellently when designed correctly.